Sometimes, you just have to ask.

 When Dr. Valerie Cushman, director of alumnae initiatives, asked Engoron to join the new Women & Philanthropy Leadership Circle, she hoped she could collaborate with other alumnae to make real change to leverage the power, talent and generosity of W&M women.

 This is the goal of William & Mary's newest giving society, the Society of 1918.
-Chaired by Engoron, the society is the outcome of the Women & Philanthropy Task Force created in 2012 at the behest of the College of William & Mary Foundation.
+Chaired by Engoron, the society is the outcome of the Women & Philanthropy Task Force created in 2012 at the behest of the William & Mary Foundation.
 They studied existing research and best practices, conducted surveys and created strategies to fully engage women as leaders, donors and advocates of William & Mary.

 When Cushman first started at William & Mary 2016, she broadened alumnae engagement by growing the Task Force into the 24-member Leadership Circle that created the Society of 1918.